ReZa-CE-EnG/Reports/README.md

 # KanoonInternship
 Set your weekly Reports in here
 # Todo
-Download tempalte and upload your weekly reports in your own folders!
+Download tempalte "name.xlsx"and upload your weekly reports in your own folders!